APNIC-Labs/draft-kskroll-sentinel/README.md

       trust anchor cache.

-   There is no current published measurement data that indicates to what extent the first two assumptions listed here are not valid, and how many end users may be impacted by this.
+   There is no current published measurement data that indicates to what extent the first two assumptions listed here are valid, and how many end users may be impacted by these assumptions.
 In particular, the first assumption, that a consistent SERFAIL response will cause the local stub DNS resolution environment to query all of its configured recursive resolvers before concluding that the name cannot be resolved, is a very critical assumption for this test.

 4.3.
 Test Procedure

-   The sentinel detection process test a DNS resolution environment with three query names:
+   The sentinel detection process tests a DNS resolution environment with three query names:

    o  A query name that is signed with a DNSSEC signature that cannot be
       validated (described as a "bogus" RRset in Section 5 of [RFC4033],